OPEN-NEXT/wp2.2_dev/README.md

    2. `files_editability`: Basic information about how "editable" the CAD files are in this repository.
    3. `license`: The license for the repository.
    4. `tags`: Aggregated tags for the repository and any associated with the maintainers of that repsitory.
    5. `commits_level`: The hash identifier (contribution `id` for Wikifactory projects) and timestamp of each commit to the repository.
-This can be used to graph the commit activity level in a frontend visualisation.
+This can be used to graph the commit activity level in a frontend visualisation. **Note:** This will be based on commits from the first three detected branches in the repository, including the default branch.
+This is because the time it takes to requests commits across various branches take a long time, and APIs might time out.
    6. `issues_level`: Similar to `commits_level`, but for all issues in the repository.

 The following is an example request that could be sent to the API for three Wikifactory projects: